braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/custom_data/managing_custom_data.md

 ## Deleting custom data

 The custom data can be deleted after you blocklist the custom data object and remove references from your app or website.
-For help deleting custom data, contact your customer success manager or the Support team.

 Deleting custom data does the following:

-- Removes the custom attribute, custom event, or purchase event from segment filter selections and analytics pages.
 - Removes the custom attribute, custom event, or purchase event from the respective page under **Data Settings**.
+- For custom attributes, permanently removes the attribute data from every user's profile.
+- For custom events, permanently removes the event metadata from every user's profile.

+For a custom attribute or custom event to become eligible for deletion, it must be blocklisted for a minimum of 7 days.
+At that time, a **Delete** option will appear in the kebab menu.
+Alternatively, multiple attributes or events may be selected and deleted in bulk (if they are all eligible for deletion).

+Once an attribute or event is selected for deletion, its status gets changed to **Trashed**.
+For 7 days, it is still possible to restore the attribute or event, which will place it back into blocklisted status indefinitely and prevent the deletion of data.
+After 7 days have passed, the data will be permanently deleted.

 {% alert important %}
+Custom data deletion is currently in early access.
+Contact your Braze account manager if you're interested in participating in the early access.
+For help deleting custom data, contact your customer success manager or the Support team.

-Deleting does not remove data already recorded on user profiles, or prevent additional recording of the custom data objects on user profiles.
-Make sure the custom data is no longer being recorded before having the event or attribute deleted.
+Deleting does not prevent additional recording of the custom data objects on user profiles.
+Make sure the custom data is no longer being recorded before deleting the event or attribute.
 {% endalert %}

 ## Forcing data type comparisons